 You are here: Judicial Biographies<< return to previous page

-Speaking objections are not allowed.
-If an explanation of an objection is needed, the court will ask for it.
-If you believe a record needs to be made, please ask for the opportunity to make a record.
+If during a hearing you are not sure if you're being seen or heard, email Courtroom Assistant Jenna Levine, who monitors court hearings and is in communication with Judge Warner during them.
 Other Courtroom Policies and Recommendations Do not email the judge directly regarding a case, even if you copy all counsel on the email.
-If you need to communicate with the division, please contact Michelle McBride at the above email address.
+If you need to communicate with the division, please contact staff at the above email addresses.